USA Edmaier’s Secret

 Pleaseto see the photography tips.

 From Kanab, Utah drive east on Highway 89 for 38 miles (61 km) and turn right on House Rock Valley Road.
 The road is located just before the highway curves sharply to left at the beginning of a guardrail and goes through a deep road cut.
 This is a very abrupt turn and is easy to miss if you’re not looking for it.
 The road is a mixture of dirt, sand, and clay and can be completely impassable when wet, even with 4WD.
 The Buckskin Gulch trailhead is 4.4 miles (7.08 km) down House Rock Valley Road where there is a sign directing you to turn left at a short spur road.
 There is ample parking and a vault toilet at the trailhead.
 Park and pay the $6 US permit via the self pay box.
 Follow the well trodden path that is sometimes in the wash and sometimes shortcuts across the wash via trails above the wash.
 It’s usually advantageous to utilize the shortcuts whenever possible.
 After about 2 miles (3.2 km) turn left at the wide (about 100 ft wide) sandy wash and head toward the brain rock straight ahead.
 Then work your way up and over the brain rock to get an expansive view of the northernmost section of Edmaier’s Secret.
 There is a bit of scrambling necessary there but nothing at all difficult.
 This isn’t the only point of access but is the most straightforward directions without utilizing GPS coordinates (although the coordinates for this spot are accurate).
 Note: While the official name for the trailhead is “Buckskin Gulch” and the shallow wash eventually turns into Buckskin Gulch, the best part of Buckskin begins about four miles (6.4 km) from this trailhead.
 If you want to explore Buckin Gulch, I strongly recommend beginning your hike at the Wire Pass trailhead which is 4 miles (6.4 km) further down House Rock Valley Road.
 From that trailhead, you hike down Wire Pass (a destination in itself) for about 1.5 miles (2.4 km) where it meets Buckskin Gulch.
 Turn right at Buckskin to explore perhaps the longest and most spectacular slot canyon on earth.
 Thoroughly research this canyon before you go.
-Back Country permits are required to hike the entire length of the canyon and there are seasonal water obstacles that range from a few inches deep to sections that could require swimming.
+Permits are required to hike the entire length of the canyon and there are seasonal water obstacles that range from a few inches deep to sections that could require swimming.
 I know people who have hiked the entire length when it was completely dry though.